brandon-m-booth/2023_continuous_annotations/README.md

 [![DOI](https://zenodo.org/badge/210796946.svg)](https://zenodo.org/badge/latestdoi/210796946)

+If you find this code helpful or have questions or feedback, please reach out to me at: brandon.m.booth@gmail.com.
+I aim to make this code more accessible and convenient in future iterations.

 ## Folder Contents
 1. *dataset* - Stores information about the movie violence dataset.
 The movies themselves and movie clips are not included in this repository.
 1. *figures* - Contains TeX (tikz), PNG, and [draw.io](https://app.diagrams.net/) formatted files used to generate figures in the paper